-- Existing features such as fences, walkways, gardens, driveways, sheds, and walls that are considered significant to the character of the building should be conserved and maintained.
-Consideration should be given to the reintroduction of lost features, such as a former picket fence. - 2.
+- 1. Existing features such as fences, walkways, gardens, driveways, shed, and walls that are considered significant to the character of the building should be conserved and maintained. - 2.
 The restoration of heritage gardens is encouraged.
 Archival photographs of the area as well as prints and books on traditional gardens are very helpful in establishing how the garden and lawns may have originally appeared. - 3.
-New parking areas should be introduced in a manner that has minimal impact on lawns, gardens, mature vegetation, and the views of the building.
+New parking areas should be introduced in a manner that has minimal impact on lawns, gardens, and mature vegetation.